Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 ![Cannot Merge Files!
 Error](/readme_imgs/9_Error_Cannot_Merge_Files.JPG)

 _**Note 2**: you may see a **Warning** in the popup, which shows a list of tables that do not have at least one field selected in each group.
 This warning doesn't necessarily require any action, but it gives users another chance to check if the selected data is accurate or if they missed something.
-If the user wants to check everything again, they can just click *Take me back*, and they will return to the page where they can select / de-select client data.
+If the user wants to check everything again, they can just click "Take me back", and they will return to the page where they can select / de-select client data.
 If the user is 100% sure they're ready to merge the clients, they can click *Merge* and the merge process will begin!_

 ![Warning To Include All Data!](/readme_imgs/10_Warnings_To_Include_All_Data.JPG)